Markovian Nash equilibrium in financial markets with asymmetric information and related forward-backward systems: Characterisation of equilibrium

 The above form of $\hat{\alpha}$ is necessary in order for the market makers to quote a Markovian pricing rule.
 However, in order for such $\hat{\alpha}$ to appear in equilibrium, it should be optimal for the insider to choose a drift whose $\cF^M$-optional projection has this form.
-In Proposition \ref{p:ioptimality} we will show that the sole criterion of optimality for the insider is that the strategy fulfils the bridge condition $H(1, Y_1)=V$.
-Thus, if a Markovian equilibrium exists, \be dY_t= \sigma dB^Y_t -\frac{\sigma^2 \rho}{2 N}Y_t H_y(t,Y_t), \ee and $H$ solves the backward heat equation above and satisfies $H(1,Y_1)=V$.
+In Proposition~\ref{p:ioptimality}, we will show that the sole criterion of optimality for the insider is that the strategy fulfils the bridge condition $H(1, Y_1)=V$.
+Thus, if a Markovian equilibrium exists,